-Nikola Mirotic is dealing with missing a huge pay day by one summer
+Nikola Mirotic is dealing with missing huge pay day by one summer

 Not his only goal, either.

-Meeting with the media for the first time since finishing his deal, Mirotic was definitely in chip-on-his-shoulder mode.
+Meeting with the media for the first time since finalizing his deal, Mirotic had a chip on his shoulder.

-Not only has he been disappointed with his lack of consistency in his first three seasons, but also the idea that his lack of consistency has captured headlines.
+Not only has he been disappointed with his lack of consistency in three seasons with the Bulls, but also that his lack of consistency has made headlines.

-“I know that you guys are very disappointed,’’ Mirotic said, when asked how he’s played since coming from the EuroLeague prior to 2014.
+“I know that you guys are very disappointed,’’ Mirotic said when asked how he has played since coming from the EuroLeague before 2014.
 “I saw that the last two, three years, those reactions to that.
 It is what it is.
 I came back just thinking about what happened.
 I knew what happened.
 I worked on all my weaknesses this summer.

-It’s time to change some things.
+“It’s time to change some things.
 I’m in a place where I can improve and get better.
 I’m looking forward.
 It’s not just proving [to the media] or the fans.
 It’s more proving to myself than you guys.’’

-Mirotic added 23 pounds the last four months – mostly muscle – as well as staying away from playing international ball like he does every summer.
-The goal was to not only give him strength in the post and in the paint, but also come into the season rested and fresh.
+Mirotic added 23 pounds in the last four months — mostly muscle — and didn’t play international ball as he does every summer.
+He wanted to start the season fresh and add strength for play in the paint.

 “I rolled to the rim early on one play, and he stepped in and checked the hell out of me,’’ center Robin Lopez said of Mirotic’s new physique.
 “I was not expecting it.
 I have to applaud him for it.
 He’s ready to do that.
 He’s very physical.
 He’s always been a very savvy defensive player.